maxkashyap41/maxkashyap41/README.md

 - 👋 Hi, I’m Madhurjya Das
 - 👀 I’m interested in Software Development in domains like FSD, Data Engineer or DevOps.
 - 🌱 I’m currently improving my skill in Data Structures, Algorithms, Mathematics for ML and DL.
-- 💞️ I’m looking to collaborate on developing Optimal Solutions for Software Programs using Optimized Advance Algorithms.
+- 💞️ I’m looking to collaborate on developing Optimal Solutions for Software Programs using Advanced Algorithms.
 - 📫 How to reach me ~ mdcorporate@maxkashyap.com

 <!---